Pressure Canning Turkey Soup – Easy Homemade Recipe

 If I happened to be out of one of the vegetables, I could choose to use more meat, or replace the volume with a different vegetable, or let it be filled by the water.

-As long as cook time and headspace are followed, you can tweak the ratio of ingredients.
+As long as the cook time and headspace are followed, you can tweak the ratio of ingredients in this recipe.

 After adding your turkey, dice the onion, and add it to your jar.

-Next, dice clean celery to the size you’d want to eat it in your turkey soup.
+Next, dice washed celery to the size you’d want to eat it in your finished turkey soup, and add it to the jar.

-Peel and dice clean carrots to the size you’d want to eat them in your turkey soup.
+Peel and dice washed carrots to the size you’d want to eat them in your turkey soup and add them to the jar.

-Top the jar with filtered, room temperature water, or broth, to 1-inch headspace.
+Top off the jar with filtered, room temperature water, or turkey broth (if using), to 1-inch headspace.

-Using a butter knife or chopstick, de-bubble the jar to remove sneaky air bubbles from around your food.
+Using a debubbling tool or butter knife, de-bubble the jar to remove any sneaky air bubbles from around your food.

 If after removing air bubbles the 1-inch head space changed, add more liquid until that is achieved again.